Bunge reports higher fourth-quarter adjusted profit

-Feb 12 (Reuters) - U.S. grains trader Bunge Ltd on Wednesday reported a rise in adjusted profit for the fourth quarter, benefiting from increased demand for grains in South America.
+(Reuters) - U.S. grains trader Bunge Ltd (BG.N) on Wednesday reported a rise in adjusted profit for the fourth quarter, benefiting from increased demand for grains in South America.

 Adjusted net income attributable to the company was $191 million in the quarter ended Dec.31, compared with $18 million a year earlier.